jhalkola/collab-whiteboard/README.md

 Distributed Systems course project

 # Running
+When starting the X11 server, in extra setting Disable access control needs to be ticked.

 Before usage you need to set few environmental variables To set the X11 display set:
 ```